 - communicate effectively

 A series of case studies which address how the graduate qualities have been embedded into programs across the faculties at Flinders University provide examples of various possibilities staff may wish to consider for their programs.

-If you have a case study you would like to contribute please contact the Centre for Innovation in Learning and Teaching.
+If you have a case study you would like to contribute please contact Learning and Teaching Services.